georgesequeira/circleci-tools/README.md

 This repo was inspired by an issue with CircleCI-2.0 Workflows described here: https://discuss.circleci.com/t/auto-cancel-redundant-builds-not-working-for-workflow/13852/30

+In short:
-In short: If you have two workflows running for the same branch, we want the newer one to run and cancel the older one.
+If you have two workflows running for the same branch and want the newer run to cancel the older one:

-This REPO has a simple script `cancel_prior_builds.py` that will accomplish this by calling the job cancel API.
+This REPO has a simple script `cancel_prior_builds.py` that will accomplish this by calling the jobs cancel API.

 This script is to be used as a entry point for a workflow:

 e.g.

-                          -> Run frontend tests
-                        /                      \
-*Job Running this script                        -> Aggregate results
-                        \                      /
-                          -> Run Backend tests
+Job-With-This-Script
+- Child Job1
+- Child Job2

 Making this assumption, the script will cancel jobs that:
 * Are of a job step that aren't running this script